lordharbar/Python_Dunnet/README.md

 ## FAQ

 **Q: Is this better than modern games?**
 A: Define "better".
 Does it have ray tracing?
-No. Will it run on a potato?
-Absolutely.
+No. Will it run on a potato?.

 **Q: How long does it take to complete?**
 A: Anywhere from 10 minutes to 3 hours, depending on how thoroughly you explore and how often you get distracted trying to `examine` everything.